-How Often Should I Check my Blood Sugar When I Have a Cold?
+How Often Should I Check My Blood Sugar?

-If you have diabetes, you may not feel hungry when you first get cold symptoms.
-But it's important to try to eat something anyway.
-You can select foods from your regular meal plan.
+You may not feel hungry when you first get sick, but it's important to try to eat something anyway.
+You can have foods from your regular meal plan.